-Despite a soft market in 2018, realtors in both Westchester and Fairfield counties have a bright outlook for 2019.
+Despite a soft market in 2018, realtors in both Westchester and Fairfield counties have already been seeing a better market in 2019.
 Continued low interest rates and tax reform are expected to reignite buyers this spring according to realtors.
 Plus, prices have come down, presenting the perception of value among buyers.
 “That’s the most important piece of what buyers are interested in today,” says David Haffenreffer, brokerage manager at Houlihan Lawrence in Greenwich, CT.
 Fairfield and Westchester provide lots of great home-buying options, good school systems, proximity to New York City and beautiful parks.
 Especially key for sellers is pricing their home right when it first comes on the market, he says.

 That becomes even more important in a competitive market, says Melissa Colabella, realtor for Julia B. Fee Sotheby’s International Realty in Chappaqua, NY.
 She predicts tax implications mean we will likely see a broadening of buyers’ search circumferences this year: “This means buyers will search varying municipalities within their tax target versus sticking to one area as they may have done before, thus broadening the inventory within their search and essentially making the home-buying process more competitive for the sellers.”

 So, what are buyers looking for?
 And how can sellers get their houses ready for the market?
 Realtors share the trends they are seeing.